top of page

 Speakers:

-The Hon.
-Alan D. Hertzberg, Allegheny County Court of Common Pleas, Civil Division
+Hon.
+Kim Eaton, Allegheny County Court of Common Pleas, Family Division

-The Hon.
-Arnold I. Klein, Allegheny County Court of Common Pleas, Civil Division
+Karen Ackerman, Allegheny County Court of Common Pleas, Family Division

 2:30 p.m.